Stochastic Approximation with Unbounded Markovian Noise: A General-Purpose Theorem: Proof of technical results in Section

 \subsection{Proof of Lemma \ref{lem:contraction_td}}

-\begin{proof} The proof largely involves similar arguments as in Lemma 2 in \cite{zhang2021} but we will also need Lemma \ref{lem:strict_drift} to accommodate infinite state space.
+\begin{proof} The proof largely involves similar arguments as in Lemma 2 in \cite{zhang2021} but we will also need Lemma \ref{lem:strict_drift} to adapt the infinite state space.
 Since $P^{(\lambda)}$ is an irreducible and aperiodic Markov kernel, for any non-zero $\theta\in E^{\perp}_{\Psi}$, by Lemma \ref{lem:strict_neg} we have

 Consider the set $\{\theta\in E^{\perp}_{\Psi}|\|\theta\|_2=1\}$.
 Note that this set is compact and closed, thus by the extreme value theorem, we have

 By Lemma \ref{lem:stationary_exp_Tb}, in steady state $\E_{\mu}[T(Y_k)]$ is given by